 You may find yourself on the pathway to positions like vice president of sales or chief customer officer (CCO) if you stay with a company for a while and gain success and experience in your roles.

-Take the next step toward a career as a customer success manager by building your customer service and leadership skills now.
+As a customer success manager, you’ll play a pivotal role in the customer experience.
+Take the next step toward a career as a customer success manager by building your customer service and leadership skills with resources on Coursera.

 Through the University of Michigan's Leading People and Teams Specialization, meanwhile, you'll use the Michigan Model of Leadership to define organizational goals and learn how to manage talent to improve employee performance, development, and retention.